-- Be alert and try to avoid potentially unsafe environments.
-The general openness of LGBT settings can sometimes be taken advantage of by criminals.
+- Be alert and try to avoid potentially unsafe environments, in general, and especially if the country climate actively marginilizes the LGBTQIA+ Community.
 Look out for yourself and your friends, especially late at night.

 - Use discretion.
 As an American, you may already stand out.
 Outside gay neighborhoods or resorts, public displays of affection may draw even more attention.

 Resources for more information

 - Out @ ASU - Promoting an inclusive and affirming academic and campus environment for lesbian, gay, bisexual, transgender, queer, intersex, asexual, questioning students and their allies.

 - ASU LGBTQIA Health Information

 - Diversity Abroad - Guide for LGBTQ+ students abroad

 - Fund for Education Abroad - information about the Rainbow Scholarship (for LGBTQIA study abroad students)

 - International Lesbian, Gay, Bisexual, Trans and Intersex Association - country-specific information related to legal rights and social climate